Ntropish/s-validator/docs/validators/switch.md

 `s.switch()` takes a single configuration object with the following properties:

 - `select`: A function that receives the `ValidationContext` and returns a `string` or `number`.
 This key is used to look up the appropriate schema from the `cases` map.
-- `cases`: An object (or map) where keys are the values that can be returned by `select`, and values are the corresponding `s-val` schemas to use for validation.
+- `cases`: An object (or map) where keys are the values that can be returned by `select`, and values are the corresponding `s-validator` schemas to use for validation.
 - `default` (optional): A schema to use if the key returned by `select` does not exist in the `cases` map.
 - `failOnNoMatch` (optional): A boolean.
 If `true`, the validation will fail if no case is matched and no `default` schema is provided.
 If `false` (the default), the original value is passed through unmodified in that scenario.